seeker19110/For-Hermes/workshops/2025-05-17/walkthrough.md

 </details>

-The the BAML code is configured to use BASETEN_API_KEY by default
+The BAML code is configured to use BASETEN_API_KEY by default

 To get a Baseten API key and URL, create an account at [baseten.co](https://baseten.co), and then deploy [Qwen3 32B from the model library](https://www.baseten.co/library/qwen-3-32b/).